hilmysyarif/Cryptocurrency-faucet-script/README.md

 How to add promo codes:

 Go to your database and find the sf_promo_codes table.
-Add a new line and set your code,minimum_payout,maximum_payout and uses.
+Add a new line and set your code, minimum_payout, maximum_payout and uses.

 - uses = -0 // Promo code disabled
 - uses = -1 // No limit on using this code